csev/dj4e/assn/dj4e_install.md

     cd ~/django_projects/mysite
     python manage.py startapp polls

-Continue to follow the
+Continue to follow the steps outlined in
 <a href="https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-the-polls-app" target="_blank">
 Django tutorial</a>.
-until you reach the part where it tells you to run this command:
+until you reach the part where the tutorial tells you to run this command:

     python manage.py runserver